AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

   * 2b1.
 HireHive displays an empty list.
   * Use case ends.

+**Use case: UC07 - Add notes to a person**

+Preconditions: The list is not empty

+*MSS*

+1. User requests to add notes to a person.
+2. User enters the name of the person and the contents of the note to be added.
+3. HireHive adds the contents of the note to the person.
+4. HireHive saves the note of the person.
+5. HireHive displays the contents of the note in a popup window.

+    Use case ends.

+**Extensions**

+* 2a.
+HireHive detects that name is missing.
+  * 2a1.
+HireHive shows an error message.
+  * 2a2.
+User enters new input.
+  * Steps 2a1-2a2 are repeated until the user inputs an existing name.
+  * Use case resumes from step 3.
+* 2b.
+HireHive detects that name is invalid.
+  * 2b2.
+HireHive shows an error message.
+  * 2a2.
+User enters new input.
+  * Steps 2b1-2b2 are repeated until the user inputs an existing name.
+  * Use case resumes from step 3.
+* 2c.
+The name input by the user does not match any existing name.
+  * 2c1.
+HireHive shows an error message.
+  * 2c2.
+User enters new input.
+  * Steps 2c1-2c2 are repeated until the user inputs an existing name.
+  * Use case resumes from step 3.
+* 2d.
+The name input by the user matches multiple names.
+  * 2d1.
+HireHive shows an error message.
+  * 2d2.
+User enters new input.
+  * Steps 2d1-2d2 are repeated until the user inputs the full name of the person.
+  * Use case resumes from step 3.
+* 2e.
+HireHive detects that the note is invalid.
+  * 2e1.
+HireHive shows an error message.
+  * 2e2.
+User enters new input.
+  * Steps 2e1-2e2 are repeated until the user inputs a valid note.
+  * Use case resumes from step 3.
+* 2f.
+The note input is empty.
+  * 2f1.
+HireHive accepts this as valid input and clears the note.
+  * Use case resumes from step 3.

+**Use case: UC08 - Display notes of a person**

+Preconditions: The list is not empty

+*MSS*

+1. User requests to display notes of a person.
+2. User enters the name of the person.
+3. HireHive displays the contents of the note in a popup window.

+   Use case ends.

+**Extensions**

+* 2a.
+HireHive detects that name is missing.
+    * 2a1.
+HireHive shows an error message.
+    * 2a2.
+User enters new input.
+    * Steps 2a1-2a2 are repeated until the user inputs an existing name.
+    * Use case resumes from step 3.
+* 2b.
+HireHive detects that name is invalid.
+    * 2b2.
+HireHive shows an error message.
+    * 2a2.
+User enters new input.
+    * Steps 2b1-2b2 are repeated until the user inputs an existing name.
+    * Use case resumes from step 3.
+* 2c.
+The name input by the user does not match any existing name.
+    * 2c1.
+HireHive shows an error message.
+    * 2c2.
+User enters new input.
+    * Steps 2c1-2c2 are repeated until the user inputs an existing name.
+    * Use case resumes from step 3.
+* 2d.
+The name input by the user matches multiple names.
+    * 2d1.
+HireHive shows an error message.
+    * 2d2.
+User enters new input.
+    * Steps 2d1-2d2 are repeated until the user inputs the full name of the person.
+    * Use case resumes from step 3.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.